isakbm/Mandelbulb/README.md

 ...
 ```

 But hang on, even though it is quite intuitive that this will continue to grow indefinitely, it is not that easy to see in general.
-At every step in the sequence it is possible to perform a test (checking whether `|z| >= 2.0`) which if it is true implies that the seuqnces is going to diverge.
-A sketh of a proof is reserved for later.
+At every step in the sequence it is possible to perform a test (checking whether `|z| >= 2.0`) which if it is true implies that the sequences is going to diverge.
+A sketch of a proof is reserved for later.

 In general it is harder to say whether something is truly in the Mandelbrot set or not, but one becomes more certain the further along one iterates the sequence as illustrated: